okjulian/graphql.wtf/content/episodes/43-schema-or-code-first-graphql.md

 Then all we need to do now is add a resolver to return the `users` query like we did with our `hello` resolver, and we have a functioning GraphQL API.

-If we were to do this with the code-first approach, it would result in a lot more code required, which is why SDL-first is often favored.
+If we were to do this with the code-first approach, it would result in a lot more code required since we can type our schema as text.
+This is why SDL-first is often favored.

-Since both the schema and resolvers must match in order to work, it's very easy to get these out of sync, or create bugs, not only due to the lack of types, but as a schema grows, it gets more difficult to maintain.
+Since both the schema and resolvers must match in order to work, it's very easy to get these out of sync, or create bugs.
+Not only due to the lack of types, but as a schema grows, it gets more difficult to maintain.

-There are tools such as [GraphQL Code Generator]() that can creates types automatically from the SDL, but this can lead to complexity of your server setup when you grow, and use libraries like [GraphQL Modules]().
+There are tools such as [GraphQL Code Generator](https://www.graphql-code-generator.com/) that can creates types automatically from the SDL, but this can lead to complexity of your server setup when you grow, and use libraries like [GraphQL Modules](https://www.graphql-modules.com/).

+---

-Let's now look at an example of Pothos for building code-first schemas:
+Let's now look at an example of [Pothos](https://www.pothos-graphql.dev) for building code-first schemas:

 ```js
 import { createServer } from "@graphql-yoga/node";